gabrielclcardoso/token/documentation/how_it_works.md

 # 42RioAgradecimento token

-This is a pedagogical project that consists in developping and deploying a token on a blockchain of my choice.

 ## Token purpose

 This token will represent the gratitude of 42 students.
 It will be a way for students to show their gratitude